cloneofsimo/lora/README.md

 ### 2022/12/22

-- Pivotal Tuning now available with
+- Pivotal Tuning now available with `run_lorpt.sh`
+- More Utilities added, such as datasets, `patch_pipe` function to patch CLIP, Unet, Token all at once.
+- Adjustable Ranks, Fine-tuning Feed-forward layers.
+- More example notebooks added.

 ### 2022/12/10